linucksrox/hugoblog/content/post/kubernetes-storage-with-openebs.md

 openebs-promtail-hsxlc                        1/1     Running   0             9m23s
 openebs-promtail-npw7f                        1/1     Running   0             9m23s
 ```
-- If you are seeing stuff stuck initializing, double check the pods starting with `openebs-etcd-0` since a lot of things depend on that being up before it will initialize.
+- If pods are stuck initializing after a few minutes, start checking logs with `openebs-etcd-0` since a lot of things depend on that being up before it will initialize.
+  - Related to `/var/local` bind mounts not being added to worker nodes, `openebs-etcd-*` will have Warning events about "FailedMount", stating that a PVC doesn't exist.
+If you look closely, the path starts with `/var/local/...` which means you're missing the `/var/local` bind mount on one or more Talos worker/storage nodes.
+  - The fix in this situation would be to fix the bind mount on the worker nodes, and you could also try a reboot (you can identify the node based on the pod having issues).
+There's no need to change the OpenEBS deployment.
+  - After fixing it, you might see stale pods with errors.
+You can terminate pods in an error state, and if they are needed the Deployment or Daemonset responsible for them will recreate them as needed.

 ## Add DiskPool(s)
 I was excited at this point to test with a PVC, but then was confused about why it wouldn't provision anything.
-The Talos docs fall short here, seeming to imply that now is the time to test with a PVC, but if you pay close attention they only mention testing the local provisioner, adding to my confusion.
-It turns out you need to add DiskPools, which makes sense thinking about it.
+The Talos docs feel a bit sparse and seem to imply that now is the time to test with a PVC.
+But if you pay close attention they only mention testing the local provisioner, adding to my confusion.
+It turns out you need to add DiskPools, which makes sense in hindsight.
 If you've ever used Longhorn there is a similar config needed after the initial install, so that you know what disk capacity you have to work with.

-- Earlier, we mounted a 2TB disk to /var/mnt/nvme2tb in the talos-storage-1 node.
-Now we'll use that for our first DiskPool.
-I went with uring:
+- Earlier, we mounted that 2TB disk in the talos-storage-1 node.
+Now we'll use that for our first DiskPool
+- Get the disk ID by exec-ing into the openebs-io-engine pod
+  - Identify one of the io-engine pods: `kubectl get po -l app=io-engine -n openebs`
+  - Exec into the pod: `kubectl exec -it openebs-io-engine-jpnrh -c io-engine -n openebs -- bin/sh`
+  - `ls -lh /dev/disk/by-id/` - grab the one pointing to `/dev/sdb` in our case, which for me is `scsi-0QEMU_QEMU_HARDDISK_drive-scsi1`
+- FYI I went with uring instead of aio since it's newer and supposedly better
 ```yaml
 # diskpool-1.yaml
 apiVersion: "openebs.io/v1beta2"